googleapis/java-logging-servlet-initializer/README.md

 ## Other dependencies

-The library uses Jakarta Servlet package version 4.0.4.
+The library uses Jakarta Servlet package version 6.0.0.
 Older versions of `javax.servlet` are not supported.
+v0.2.13-alpha is the last version that builds on the Servlet API version 4.0.4.

 ### For new development